AlooTheAloo/AutoProgressLog/README.md

 This has only been tested on Windows and MacOS, if you have issues on other operating systems, skill issue lmao.

 Anki integration will only work on computers with a graphical desktop environment, meaning you cannot run this on a CLI-only server (though a docker-compatible release is in the works).

+## Contributing
+We truly appreciate your interest in contributing!
+However, we encourage you to focus on spending your time on immersion and making progress.
+If you have a quick, simple suggestion or improvement, we’d love to hear it.
+Otherwise, leave the heavy lifting to us 💪